skdkim/picnicpanic/proposalREADME.md

 - [X] See their current score (caught fruits/ missed) and accuracy score

 This project will also include:
-- [X] A How-To modal-ish screen that will describe the rules/ how to play the game
+- [X] A How-To modal screen that will describe the rules/ how to play the game
-- [X] The About modal-ish screen that will include links to the creator's Github, LinkedIn, and Portfolio
+- [X] The About modal screen that will include links to the creator's Github, LinkedIn, and Portfolio
 - [X] A production README

 ## Wireframes